krish-solanki/eKart/README.md

 # 🛍️ eKart

-eKart is a Flutter-based online shopping application designed to provide a smooth and user-friendly shopping experience.
+eKart is a Flutter-based online shopping application designed to provide a simple and user-friendly shopping experience.
 Users can browse products, view product details, manage their shopping cart, and place orders through a clean and responsive interface.

 ---